kargnas/laravel-ai-translator/README.md

 This command will:
 1. Recognize all language folders in your `lang` directory
-2. Use AI to translate the contents of these files
-3. Use English (`en`) as the source language for translations (You can change the source language in the config file)
+2. Use AI to translate the contents of the string files in the source language, English.
+(You can change the source language in the config file)

 ## Configuration